Saturday, January 25, 2025

 BCG vaccine:

 Albert Camette of the Pasteur Institute corroborated with Camille Guerin, a veterinarian who was suffering from TB, and began working on developing a bovine TB vaccine.
 After 230 subcultures in 13 years, they found a totally non-infectious TB bacillus but it retained its antigenic property.
 In 1921, they administered the vaccine to an infant whose mother was suffering from advanced TB.
 The vaccine saved the infant and the child remained healthy while the mother died of tuberculosis.
-That was the begining of the BCG vaccine.
+That was the beginning of the BCG vaccine.

-He suffered a stoke and died 1910.
+He suffered a stroke and died in 1910.

 A final word: